"If we hire young professionals, we're just training them for their next employer - they are JUST going to leave after a year or two."

 The internal structures of agencies have to adapt to this reality to attract and keep great millennials, and just as important, to keep them engaged, i.e. continuing to create value.
 The good news is, the very changes that agencies need to go through to adapt to the best new employees are the same changes that will actually make agencies more responsive to clients, more efficient at everything, and will drive more profitable growth, all by developing the value-generating, relationship-building masters of tomorrow using the latest technologies and strategies for risk management and benefits management.

-Developing the institutional capability of finding and developing the best young professionals is the single most important skill set than an agency can master.
-With the best people everything else takes care of itself.
-Without the best people nothing takes care of itself.
+Developing the institutional capability of finding and developing the best young professionals is the single most important skill set that an agency can master.
+With the best people, everything else takes care of itself.
+Without the best people, nothing takes care of itself.

 Atlante Partners helps agencies find and develop young professionals in concert with agency leaders who know our business and can mentor the up-and-coming generation of insurance professionals and leaders.